jbuehl/solaredge/README.md

     -a                   append to output file if the file exists -b                   baud rate for serial data source (default: 115200) -c cmd[/cmd/...]     send the specified command functions -d debugfile         where to send debug messages (stdout|syslog|filename) (default: syslog)
     -f                   wait for appended data as the input file grows (as in tail -f)
     -k keyfile           file containing a hex encoded encryption key -m                   function as a RS485 master
     -n interface         run DHCP and DNS network services on the specified interface
     -o outfile           write performance data to the specified file in JSON format (default: stdout)
     -p ports             ports to listen on in network mode (default: 22222,22221,80)
-    -r recfile           file to record all incoming and outgoing messages to -s inv[,inv,...]     comma delimited list of SolarEdge slave inverter IDs -t 2|4|n             data source type (2=RS232, 4=RS485, n=network) -u updatefile        file to write firmwate update to (experimental) -v                   verbose output
+    -r recfile           file to record all incoming and outgoing messages to -s inv[,inv,...]     comma delimited list of SolarEdge slave inverter IDs -t 2|4|n             data source type (2=RS232, 4=RS485, n=network) -u updatefile        file to write firmware update to (experimental) -v                   verbose output
     -x                   halt on data exception

 #### Notes
 Data may be read from a file containing messages in the raw SolarEdge protocol such as the parsed output of a packet capture or the output from a previous run of semonitor.py.
 It may also be read in real time from one of the RS232, RS485, or ethernet interfaces on a SolarEdge inverter.

-If you wish to pipe data from a pcap file, you may find the following tshark command useful:
+NOTE: This program expects the data to be in SolarEdge format.
+A pcap file contains additional data that semonitor.py can't interpret.
+If you wish to read data from a pcap file, you should filter out the SolarEdge data using a utility such as tshark:
 `tshark -r infile.pcap -T fields -e data | xxd -r -p | ./semonitor.py -`

 Debug messages are sent to the system log, unless the -d option is specified.
 If an error occurs